-Once you've set up the cluster-specific ZooKeeper and configuration store quorums for your instance, there is some metadata that needs to be written to ZooKeeper for each cluster in your instance.
-It only needs to be written once.
+Once you set up the cluster-specific ZooKeeper and configuration store quorums for your instance, you need to write some metadata to ZooKeeper for each cluster in your instance. you only needs to write these metadata once.

 bin/pulsar initialize-cluster-metadata \ --cluster us-west \ --zookeeper zk1.us-west.example.com:2181 \ --configuration-store zk1.us-west.example.com:2184 \ --web-service-url http://pulsar.us-west.example.com:8080/ \ --web-service-url-tls https://pulsar.us-west.example.com:8443/ \ --broker-service-url pulsar://pulsar.us-west.example.com:6650/ \ --broker-service-url-tls pulsar+ssl://pulsar.us-west.example.com:6651/

-As you can see from the example above, the following needs to be specified:
+As you can see from the example above, you need to specify the following:

 - The name of the cluster